-To accomplish these goals, students are expected to complete a series of required courses designed to introduce them to a representative range of bioengineering sub-disciplines, provide them with opportunities to work in teams through a number of project oriented courses.
+To accomplish these goals, students are expected to complete a series of required courses designed to introduce them to a representative range of bioengineering sub-disciplines, provide them with a solid quantitative analysis foundation and provide them with opportunities to work in teams through a number of project-oriented courses.
 Students will receive instruction in scientific communications through Bi/BE 24.

 Students with a grade-point average lower than 1.9 will not be allowed to continue in the option except with special permission from the option representative.

-EE 112, EE 113, EE/MedE 114 ab, APh/EE 9 ab, EE 45, EE 111, EE 151, Ph/APh/EE/BE/ 118 abc
+Biodevices: EE 112, EE 113, EE/MedE 114ab, APh/EE 9ab, EE 45, EE 111, EE 151.

-ME 19 ab, ME 12 abc, ME 14, Ae/APh/CE/ME 101 abc, Ae/APh/CE/ME 102 abc, Ae/APh 104 abc
+ME 19ab, ME 1 abc, ME 14, Ae/APh/CE/ME 101abc, Ae/APh/CE/ME 10 abc, Ae/APh 104abc.

-CS 21, Ch 24, Ch 41 bc, ChE/Ch 148, ChE/Ch 164, ChE/Ch 165
+Ch 24, Ch 41bc, ChE/Ch 148, ChE/Ch 164, ChE/Ch 165.